 At the end of apoptosis, cells become non-viable.
 Differentiating apoptotic from necrotic or dead cells is therefore key to isolating apoptotic populations.
 BD offers a number of viability products for identifying dead cells, including esterase activity probes and membrane integrity dyes.

 With an overwhelming number of available techniques and products, selecting the most appropriate method is often difficult.
-To help make this choice easier, the overview above summarizes commercially available assays from a biological perspective.
+To help make this choice easier, the overview below summarizes commercially available assays from a biological perspective.

 |Feature Measured||Assays||Key Features|

 |Detects early apoptosis markers

 Flow cytometry or immunofluorescence application